ozakary/data-C60_ML/dft_calculations_schnet/README.md

 Each calculation produces output files, as described [here](../dft_calculations_nep/) in more detail.

-The results are collected, and the processed data files used for the training of the SchNet model can be found in this [IDA repository](https://github.com/ozakary/data-NMR-ML_C60).
+The results are collected, and the processed data files used for the training of the SchNet model can be found in this [Fairdata repository](https://doi.org/10.23729/fd-c64c043e-473e-371d-9586-8fd3d04e2fb0).

 Details of generating the NMR magnetic shielding training dataset can be found [here](../nmr-ml_dataset/).